bungle/lua-resty-session/README.md

 prevent your session cookies access from Javascript and give some safety of XSS attacks.
 If you really want to turn this off, this can be configured with Nginx `set $session_cookie_httponly off;`.

+#### string session.cookie.delimiter

+`session.cookie.delimiter` is used to configure how the different parts of the data stored in a cookie is delimiter.
+By default it is a pipe character, `|`.
+It is up to storage adapter to decide if this configuration parameter is used.

 #### number session.cipher.size

 `session.cipher.size` holds the size of the cipher (`lua-resty-string` supports AES in `128`, `192`,